514DNA/LLT/README.md

 - Training on the 3D Match dataset for 14 epochs, and testing on the ScanNet test set.
 - Training on the ScanNet dataset for 1 epoch, and testing on the ScanNet test set.

-The overall results are shown in the chart below:
+The overall results are shown in the chart below along with the checkpoints' download links:

 <div align=center>
     <table>